 Reward per block

 Reward per block is particularly a concern on Ethereum.
-Currently, miners get 2 ETH along with transactions fees for each block that is mined, and transaction fees can be very high when there is a lot of movement on the network, leaving miners with a much bigger reward.
+Currently, miners get 2 ETH along with transaction fees for each block that is mined, and transaction fees can be very high when there is a lot of movement on the network, leaving miners with a much bigger reward.

 Uptime is the amount of time the mining rig is online and mining— a vital component to getting rewards in a stable fashion without having days with zero or almost nothing mined.

 A process where miners combine their hashrates to find blocks and earn rewards quickly— this is important because solo mining takes a much longer time to locate blocks— affecting mining profitability, with days where nothing could be mined at all so finding a good pool can increase profitability.

 Other factors aside, the drop in mining profitability appears to be significantly influenced by the number growing number of miners on the network (difficulty) meaning that each miner earns less.
 This coupled with a drop in Ethereum whales has caused Ether's value to decline— further affecting the profitability of miners.